WrithemTwine/TwineChatBot/README.md

 # Application - Twine Chat Bot
 (documentation updated periodically, may not reflect actual current feature set)

-Features: This bot utilizes .NET 5.0 and TwitchLib and implements a WPF GUI, user settings are saved to user/App Data, and data grids (tables) show the data saved to the database (xml datagram) file.
+Features: This bot utilizes TwitchLib.

 The user can attach the bot to their channel for interacting with viewers through chat commands, repeating command timers, and responses to channel events.